 Surrey County Council and Children and Family Health Surrey have pre-paid for every parent and carer in Surrey to access a full programme of courses provided by Our Place.
 The courses provide guidance on parenting babies, toddlers and teenagers, as well as supporting children with mental health issues and with autistic spectrum conditions.
 To access the courses for free, simply enter the code ACORN on the Our Place course page.

-During September and October, The Workers' Educational Association (WEA), in association with East Surrey College, is offering these free courses to residents in the boroughs of Epsom and Ewell, Reigate and Banstead, and the district of Tandridge:
+The Workers' Educational Association (WEA), in association with East Surrey College, is offering these free courses to residents in the boroughs of Epsom and Ewell, Reigate and Banstead, and the district of Tandridge:

 - Encouraging Positive Behaviour in Young Children